DanBurbach/Word_Definer_Test/README.md

-Ruby: Week 2: Friday Test: Word Definer.
-A program pushed to Heroku that allows children to see a word definition and add their own words and definitions.
 <h1>Word Definer</h1>
 <h2>Ruby: Week 2: Friday Test: Word Definer.
 A program that allows children to add their own words and definitions.